mtthwmths/kubernetes-notes/notes.md

     - random ip from Node internal range
 Node:
     - a VM or a physical computer that serves as a worker machine
-    - each Node has a Kubelet and a container runtime
+    - each Node has a Kubelet and a container runtime (docker, containerd, rkt)
     - can have multiple Pods
+    - each worker Node has a kube-proxy
-Kubernetes API:
+Kubernetes API (kube-apiserver):
     - Nodes communicate with the Control Plane using this
     - End users can also use this to interact with the cluster
+    - this is what kubectl interacts with
 Kubelet:
+    - listens for instructions from kube-apiserver
+    - also reports the node status back to kube-apiserver
     - makes sure containers are running in a Pod for a Node.
-    - manages the Node and communicates with the Control Plane
+    - manages the Node and communicates with the Control Plane kube-proxy
+    - allows worker nodes to communicate with each other across the cluster
 Service:
     - how to abstract away apps using multiple Pods.
     - defines a logical set of pods and a policy by which to access them